 Of all the approaches, I consider the hybrid one the most efficient as it ensures the variety of data sources and offers better scope for analysis.
 However, as you may see from the examples I’ve outlined, the scenarios with getting insights from just internal or external data are also possible.
 So, if you need to define which approach will work better for your business, let me know.

-Get a ready-to-run service from a vendor with 30 years of experience in data analytics and start getting valuable insights within a couple of weeks.
+Request a ready-to-run service from ScienceSoft to start getting valuable insights within a couple of weeks.
+Data analytics expertise since 1989.